splanck/vc/docs/preprocessor.md

 lookup, handle the `#` stringize operator and manage `##` token pasting.
 Macro expansion is recursive so macro bodies may reference other macros.
 To avoid infinite loops a hard limit of 100 nested expansions is enforced.
-The compiler aborts preprocessing with an error message when this depth is exceeded.
+The compiler aborts preprocessing with an error message as soon as this depth is reached.

 Conditional expressions in `#if` directives are parsed by the small recursive descent parser in `preproc_expr.c`.
 The `defined` operator queries the current